adelenelai/myblog/_posts/2023-07-10-tp-parent-similarity.md

 More concretely, I will classify TPs as similar/dissimilar to their parents according to Löffler et al's 0.95 threshold, albeit using a different similarity metric.
 (The reason I use a different similarity metric is because MCS Tanimoto has not been implemented in my cheminformatics toolkit of choice, the RDKit.)

-As the data and metrics are different, any any sort of comparison is of course limited, but the point is to demonstrate how the concepts in the review could be applied to a larger dataset.
+As the data and metrics are different, any sort of comparison is of course limited for now, but the point is to demonstrate how the concepts in the review could be applied to a larger dataset.

 Below, I'll show how I downloaded, processed, calculated similarity, and classified over 6500 parent-TP pairs.